 Our districts provide the critical link between our shared vision and our congregational ministries.
 This link consists of the superintendents and their district boards, ministry teams, pastors, and leaders.
-As the members of this critical link connect us all, our entire church functions as a single team.

 John 8:31; Romans 2:6-8; 2 Corinthians 9:6; James 1:22-25; 2 Peter 3:11-13, 18; 1 John 1:6-10